tikv/website/content/docs/5.1/reference/architecture/scheduling.md

 **Strategy 2: Replicas of a Region need to be at different positions**

 Note that here "position" is different from "machine".
-Generally PD can only ensure that replicas of a Region are not at a same peer to avoid that the peer's failure causes more than one replicas to become lost.
+Generally PD can only ensure that replicas of a Region are not at a same machine to avoid that the peer's failure causes more than one replicas to become lost.
 However in production, you might have the following requirements:

 * Multiple TiKV peers are on one machine;
 * TiKV peers are on multiple racks, and the system is expected to be available even if a rack fails;